Insurance Life Insurance

 Designating a beneficiary isn’t a set-it-and-forget-it act; you should revisit your beneficiaries regularly.
 For example, you may have named older siblings the beneficiaries when you opened an IRA in your 20s, but one may have since passed away.

-You’ll also want to change beneficiaries as your children get older and become of legal age to make sure they’re inheriting the property you would like them to receive.
+You’ll also want to change beneficiaries as your children get older and become of legal age to make sure they’re inheriting the property you want them to receive.

 Resolve $10,000 or more of your debt